andreteixeiralopes/deepfacialexpression/README.md

 1. Request your copy of the Cohn-Kanade database from
 	- http://www.consortium.ri.cmu.edu/ckagree/

 2. The database needs to be separated in the eigth non-overlap groups, to perform the experiments in the right way.
-To separate the data, extract the Cohn-Kanade data to the folders G1 to G8, put the files in theses folders according to the file **label-original.txt**.
+To separate the data, extract the Cohn-Kanade data to the folders G1 to G8, put the files in theses folders according to the file **label.txt**.

 3. To replicate the experiments described in the dissertation the sinthetic samples need to be generated.
 To perform this, use the **generateData.cpp** code, stored in the tools folder.